1. Previous: Chapter 15

 enum class SchnauzerBreed { MINIATURE, STANDARD, GIANT }

-On the other hand, if you want to represent actual schnauzers - that is, the dogs themselves rather than the breed - then consider a sealed type.
-This allows you to limit the types to just three subtypes…
+On the other hand, if we want to represent actual schnauzers—that is, the dogs themselves rather than the breed—then a sealed type could be a better choice.
+This allows us to limit the types to just three subtypes.

 // Subtypes of Schnauzer are limited to three: